FullstackAcademy/2202-ftb-et-web-pt/Phase-1/week-3/module-2/lecture.md

 ## Quick Review:
 Let say you're hungry and you have two paths: Don't order takeway or order takeway.
-Go through the thought process of that you would ask yourself to justify wether you should get takeout or not.
+In your head, go through the thought process of that you would ask yourself to justify wether you should get takeout or not.
 *Consider* - Did you eat recently? is there any food in the house? do you want to eat the food in the house? is it time to eat?
 Do I want to spend the money?

 ### Daily - Key Topics